akimovmike/Coursera_Capstone/Report.md

 ## Crime cases data preparation

 The crime rates data was obtained from the [opendata.dc.gov](https://opendata.dc.gov/datasets/crime-incidents-in-2019) website.
 The dataset contained 1641 crime records for 9 categories:
 'THEFT/OTHER', 'THEFT F/AUTO', 'BURGLARY', 'MOTOR VEHICLE THEFT', 'ASSAULT W/DANGEROUS WEAPON', 'ROBBERY', 'HOMICIDE', 'SEX ABUSE',      and 'ARSON'.
-The crime counts for different crime types were (not) evenly distributed (Figure 1).

-Figure 1.
-The counts of individual crime types in Washington DC.
+No missing data were found for the Neighborhood cluster and Crime type featues, which were required for the analysis.

 ## Crime severity scores